Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-31-touching-down.md

 "Even better!"

 They finished their food and headed out.
 "You know…" Ben mused.
 "He’s a pretty bloke is Jamie.
-Funny too, talented...Single…"
+Funny too, talented...
+Single…"

 "I’m sure he’s a great guy," Ava said, flatly.